 The above diagram represents the problems faced by customers and it was found that around 48% child customers faced the problem of lack of space and around 40% adult customers faced the problem of wrong order.
-From where do you come to know more information about the products and offers offered by McDonalds

 The above diagram represents from the sources where the customer find about the product of McDonalds and it was found that around 64% child customer find information about it through social media and while with adults around 64% find from TV.
-If you would like to recommend someone McDonalds product and Services who would it be ?
-25 responses

 The above diagrams says about the recommendation about the product and it was found that around 44% child customers would recommend to their colleagues while around 40% adult customers would recommend their products to their families.

-8. Hypothesis Testing:
+8.Hypothesis Testing:

 H1 Advertising exposure has a significant impact on shaping the product preferences of both adults and children at McDonald's.

-It was found through data interpretation that Advertisement has a significant effect on the product preferences of both adult and child customers via TV and Social media hence fourth If you would like to recommend someone McDonalds product and Services who would it be ?
-25 responses the hypothesis is proved.
+It was found through data interpretation that Advertisement has a significant effect on the product preferences of both adult and child customers via TV and Social media hence fourth the hypothesis is proved.